Code-Institute-Submissions/milestone_2_rpoas/README.md

 - Paypal link?

 ### Gallery
-- Operate Gallery with keyboard
-- Style photos (hover)
-- How do I show photos that don't have year/location info?
-- How do I search when there's more than one location?
-- Can select list be creating automatically? x Style modal x Fix bug, no results message clear with each new search x search by location
+x Style modal
+x Fix bug, no results message clear with each new search x search by location